-Each year, on the first day of spring term, the application period for the following academic year's fall term start of the paramedic course is available.
-The paramedic course admits one cohort per year beginning fall term.
-All other courses are offered multiple times throughout fall, winter and spring terms.
-See the online schedule (cocc.edu/degreesclasses) for information.
+Each year, on the first day of Spring term, the application period for the following academic year's Fall term start of the Paramedic program is available.
+The Paramedic program admits one cohort per year beginning Fall term.
+All other courses are offered multiple times throughout Fall, Winter and Spring terms.
+See the online schedule for information.